jadecobra/python_tdd_exercises/source/list comprehensions.rst

            return [element for element in argument]
     all tests pass

-We just created two functions, one that uses a traditional for loop and another that uses a list comprehension to achive the same thing.
+I just created two functions, one that uses a traditional for loop and another that uses a list comprehension to achive the same thing.
 The difference between

 .. code-block:: python